 There are limited exceptions to this strict statute of limitations.
 In certain cases, you may have significantly less time to file a claim.
 Other times, you may have additional time to file a timely lawsuit.
 The best way to make sure that your claim is filed within the applicable statute of limitations is by contacting an attorney as soon as you can after your accident.
 Call Injury Trial Lawyers, APC today for immediate legal assistance.

 Have you recently suffered an eye injury in a San Diego accident?
 You may be entitled to an award of compensation from the person responsible for your accident.
-Call the San Diego personal injury attorneys at Injury Trial Lawyers, APC to find out how we can help you maximize the amount of money you receive.
+Call the San Diego eye injury attorney at Injury Trial Lawyers, APC to find out how we can help you maximize the amount of money you receive.

 Since 2004, we have been dedicated to helping injured accident victims in the greater San Diego area.
 During this time, we have handled thousands of complex personal injury matters and recovered millions in damages for our clients.
 Call us today to schedule a free case evaluation with our legal team.